Open-Source Hardware for beginners.

 The descriptor “open-source” is becoming increasingly prevalent in today’s conversations about technology.
 It applies to many cryptocurrencies such as Ethereum, as well as other forms of software.

-With this notion in place, we’re ready to deep dive into just what open-source hardware really is.
+With this notion in place, we’re ready to dive deep into just what open-source hardware really is.

 What is open-source hardware?